-Today, band members Johnny Van Zant (the younger brother of original Lynyrd Skynyrd lead singer Ronnie Van Zant), Gary Rossington, Rickey Medlocke, Mark Matejka, Peter Keys, Keith Christopher, and Michael Cartellone recently wrapped up their Last of the Street Survivors farewell tour.
+Band members Johnny Van Zant (the younger brother of original Lynyrd Skynyrd lead singer Ronnie Van Zant), Gary Rossington, Rickey Medlocke, Mark Matejka, Peter Keys, Keith Christopher and Michael Cartellone wrapped up their Last of the Street Survivors farewell tour last year.

 Gillsburg, Mississippi recently unveiled a Lynyrd Skynyrd monument at the crash site in memory of Ronnie Van Zant, Steve Gaines, Cassie Gaines, Dean Kilpatrick, Walter McCreary, and William Gray.